Whatapalaver/100_Days_of_Code/README.md

-Whatapalaver's 100DaysOfCode Log - Round 2 - [Angela Wolff]
+Whatapalaver's 100DaysOfCode Log - Round 2
 =======

 This is the log of my second #100DaysOfCode challenge.